76th Siege Battery, Royal Garrison Artillery: Spring Offensive

 The battery's return to the front began on 11 April when three guns went up to Hérissart and were dug in, positioned in case of a further German breakthrough.
 62nd Brigade was designated a CB brigade covering the northern part of V Corps' front, but the guns at Hérissart were out of range.
 They had to be moved up to Forceville to join Bde HQ.
-76th Siege Bty then prepared forward positions for the other three guns on the Hédauville–Mailly-Maillet road, which was under shellfire, and numerous casualties were suffered during May, including the new second-in-command, Capt George Andrews, who was killed.Penstone, pp. 83–6.
+76th Siege Bty then prepared forward positions for the other three guns on the Hédauville–Mailly-Maillet road, which was under shellfire, and numerous casualties were suffered during May, including the new second-in-command, Capt George Andrews, who was killed.